China's Xi offers Trump help in coronavirus fight as Wuhan reopens to traffic

 About 90% of current international flights into China will be suspended, cutting arrivals to 5,000 passengers a day, from 25,000, the civil aviation regulator said late on Thursday.

-Reporting by Se Young Lee, Lusha Zhang, Stella Qiu, David Stanway, Huizhong Wu, Colin Qian and Ryan Woo; Editing by Clarence Fernandez, Tony Munroe and Nick Macfie
+Reporting by Se Young Lee, Lusha Zhang, Stella Qiu, David Stanway, Huizhong Wu, Colin Qian and Ryan Woo in Beijing; Addiotonal reporting by Steve Holland and David Brunnstrom in Washington; Editing by Clarence Fernandez, Tony Munroe, Nick Macfie and Sonya Hepinstall